Basicprogrammer10/connorcode-writing/afire/afire-update-6.md

 [tokio-tracing]: https://github.com/tokio-rs/tracing

 You can now use your own Formatters with the [`trace!`] macro.
+The default formatter just prints the log to stdout, if you change the formatter you can do whatever you would like.
+The formatters format method is only called if the global log level allows that message to be logged.
 This could allow you to pipe the trace events into another logging system like [tokio-tracing].
-Below is an example of how you could do that.
+Below is an example of how you could do that:

 ```rust
 use afire::trace::{self, Formatter, Level};